-The Melbourne Networked Society Institute (MNSI) catalyses interdisciplinary research to understand and create the connected future.
+The University of Melbourne's Networked Society Institute catalyses interdisciplinary research to understand and create the connected future.
 We provide a focal point enabling the University of Melbourne to address the impact of connectivity on society.

 The networked society is rapidly emerging from the increasing connectivity between people, places and things.
 This transformation is being powered by digital, networking and automated technologies.